MatthewWid/better-sse/docs/getting-started.md

 This section will cover basic usage of the Better SSE package and use the [Express web-server](https://expressjs.com/) in its code examples.

-Note that Better SSE works with any web-server framework (that uses the underlying [Node HTTP module](https://nodejs.org/api/http.html)).
+Note that Better SSE works with any web-server framework that uses the underlying [Node HTTP module](https://nodejs.org/api/http.html).
 For example usage with other popular frameworks, see the [Recipes](./recipes.md) section.

 ## Guide